 The higher your GPA, the better your chances of being accepted into a program.
 A GPA of 3.0 would be barely meeting the minimum requirements for many programs.
 There are numerous resources on campus to assist you in achieving a higher GPA.

 Online GPA Calculators

 It is important to apply to health professions schools when your application is strong and most competitive.
 That may mean applying after your junior year, or it may mean applying after your senior year or later.
-Our pre-medical self-assessment guide and pre-health workshops will help you determine if you are a competitive applicant.
+Our pre-medical self-assessment guide (PDF) and pre-health workshops will help you determine if you are a competitive applicant.

 Please note that completing the central application early will usually improve your chances of being invited to interviews and being accepted by schools.
 It will take the central application services time to verify your application before sending it out to the schools you designate, as the application cycle progresses this can take as long as four to six weeks.

 - Association of American Medical Colleges timeline (PDF)

 - American Association of Colleges of Osteopathic Medicine timeline

 We do not endorse any specific for-profit review course.
 Although many students take such courses, others prepare without them.
 Some applicants prepare for the standardized tests using test preparation materials and practice exams.

 CSULB has GRE Prep on campus!
 The Graduate Student Resource Center offers Low Cost GRE Prep.

 Each year the Whitaker Health Professions Advising Office awards scholarships to CSULB students for a test preparation course.
 The scholarship may be used for one MCAT, DAT, OAT, or PCAT On-Site, Anywhere or On Demand course, book sets or test bank vouchers with a retail value from $500- $3000 per scholarship.